Anele Mdoda: Career

-In 2020, Mdoda was a judge on 2020 Miss South Africa pageant.
+In 2020, Mdoda was a judge for the Miss South Africa 2020 pageant.

 In February 2021, she landed on role of hosting Pan-African television show The Buzz.

 In September 2021, she was announced as Miss South Africa host along with Nico Panagio.

 Mdoda hosted Miss South Africa Beauty Pageant 2022 which was held at SunBet Arena on August 13, 2022.

-In the second quarter of 2022, Mdoda co-produced Ludik Netflix Afrikaans series.
+In the second quarter of 2022, Mdoda co-produced Ludik, a Netflix Afrikaans series.

+In early April 2023, Mdoda launched singing game show Masked Singer, broadcast on SABC 3 and hosted by Mpho Popps in partnership with SABC 1 and Primedia.

+In early October 2024, Mdoda was announced as the host of 2024 DStv Content Creator Awards.

+Endorsement

+In early May 2019, Mdoda was announced as Domestos' official Sanitation Brand Ambassador.

+Filmography

 Achievements

 Throughout her career Mdoda has scored several locally and international accolades.
-In 2012, she was name Rising Star of the Year by Media Magazine.
+In 2012, she was named Rising Star of the Year by Media Magazine.
 At 27th Annual Nickelodeon's Kids Choice Awards, she won Top South African Radio DJ.